-One of the reasons so many people turn to canned beans rather than cooking dried beans is because it takes so long to cook dried beans!
+One of the reasons so many people turn to canned beans rather than cooking dried beans is because it takes so long to cook dried beans on the stove top!

 With the Instant Pot you can cook dry beans without the overnight soak or long boiling process, saving you time and money in the long run.